Back to the Frequently Asked Questions

 - We go to extra effort to make sure that the guest that puts down the deposit knows that they are in charge of conveying information to the people they invite to the house.
 We recommend that several people take the responsibility to rein in energetic children and that Bad Uncle that almost all families seem to have.

-- We have extensively documented all of the systems, rules and suggestions within our House Manual.
+- We have extensively documented all of the systems, rules, and suggestions within our House Manual.
+Guests are requested to read this and be familiar with it.

-- Deposits for reviewers where no damage if found are returned within a few days of the reviews being posted.
-We quote 60 days as the absolute outside that deposits will be returned.
-The vineyard is a very difficult place to get any work done much less estimates and repairs during.
+- Deposits are returned within 60 days as the absolute outside time limit.
+The vineyard is a very difficult place to get any work done.
 60 days seems like a lot but it is simply because of the business environment here on the island.

 - Some guests say that we need to return within 30 days.
-The answer is that rentals of less than 100 days are not constrained by Mass. laws.
-The laws regarding security deposit returns are here c.
-186, 15B) (does not apply to tenancies of 100 days or less or vacation rentals) and at (940 CMR 3.17 ).
+The answer is that rentals of less than 100 days are not constrained by Mass. laws that apply to longer-term rentals.
+The laws regarding security deposit returns are at the bottom of this page c.
+186, 15B (9) (The provisions of this section shall not apply to any lease, rental, occupancy or tenancy of one hundred days or less in duration which lease or rental is for a vacation or recreational purpose).
+See also the End Notes from Mass Legal Help in Chapter 3 page 53 of this pamphlet

 - OVERRIDING PHILOSOPHY – We just want to get the house back to where it was when you entered it for the start of your vacation.
-We don’t care about minor wear and tear and we often forgive minor damage but if there is real damage we want to fix it and think that you should participate in that effort.
+We don’t care about minor wear and tear and we often forgive minor damage but if there is damage we want to fix it for the next guest and to keep the property up.
+We think that our guests should participate in that effort.

 In 2016 I returned deposits to tenants who had no damages in as little as 3 days.
 A lot has to do with getting reports from my manager and cleaner.
 They are not always as fast as we want but they are under a lot of stress and demands in the summer.
 I try to return deposits back in 30 days but allow 60 days in the lease.
 For guests that have no damage (13 of 16 rentals in 2016), they got their full deposit back in an average of 10 days.